 Why become a member?

-In the interest of safety to the excavating community we encourage all owners of underground facilities to become members of the One Call system.
+We encourage all owners of underground facilities to become members of the One Call system.

 Consequences of a hit to utilities include: